How To Fix Your Sleep Schedule

 Your sleep improves when your light and movement match your natural rhythm.
 Morning light signals alertness, and evening darkness signals rest.
 I started stepping outside for five minutes before coffee, and my nights got calmer within days.

-Studies show bright screens after 9 p.m. can delay melatonin and make sleep harder.
+Studies show that bright evening screens and even regular room light before bed can suppress melatonin, delay sleep timing, and make it harder to fall asleep.
 That means morning sunlight and fewer late screens help you fall asleep faster and wake up clearer.
 If your nights feel restless, this simple shift can ease the strain.

 Do you notice a slump when evenings stay bright and busy?
 Step outside soon after waking, then dim the lights about an hour before bed.
 Light sets the rhythm, and your environment keeps it steady.